AdvaitU/Bagel-OS-for-Model-A/README.md

  * OWNER: Advait A. Ukidve
  * WHO?: Industrial Design student
  * DATE OF PUBLISHING: 20 April 2019
- * PURPOSE: Classroom Project under the course title 'Technically Complex Product'
+ * PURPOSE: Classroom Project
  *
- * VERSION NO: 1
+ * VERSION NO: 5
- * VERSION HISTORY: None as of yet
+ * UPDATE: Added ability to switch between modes with a potentiometer
  *
  * I intend for the following code to be used, edited and played around with by anyone with genuine interest in the field
  * without any restrictions whatsoever.
- * This wasn't written for commercial purposes but may be repurposed for such in the future, in which case the resultant code will be very clearly distinguishable from this one.
+ * This wasn't written for commercial purposes but may be repurposed for such in the future.
- * So go ahead.
  *
  *
- * DESCRIPTION: The code is written as a software prototype for my unnamed minimalistic digital detoxification mobile phone,
+ * DESCRIPTION: The code is written as a software prototype for my unnamed minimal mobile phone for smartphone rehabilitation therapy,
  * a classroom project at Design School.
 The mobile phone retains all the core functionalities of a traditional 'mobile' telephone without
  * integrating such features considered to be addictive.
 The aim is to encourage people to lift their heads up from the new 'idiot boxes'
  * of the 21st century and indulge in their surroundings, thus in hippie toungue 'reclaiming their lives'.
 The phone allows for calling, SMS